SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

-## 3. Battlemaster
+## 3. Battle Master

-For battlemasters, a battle is a test of wit as much as a test of might.
+For battle masters, a battle is a test of wit as much as a test of might.
 They employ various martial techniques passed down by triumphant military leaders, aiming to outmaneuver and outmatch the opposing side using whatever tactic necessary to be victorious.

 ### Level 3